silliman/2019FastStart/MarblesSmartContractLab.rst

  bcuser@ubuntu16045:~/zmarbles$

-**Step 10.18:**	Congratulations!!

-Congratulations on your fortitude and perseverance.
+**Step 10.18:**	Congratulations for making through the treacherous portion of the lab!

-Leave your Hyperledger Fabric network and all the chaincode Docker containers up and running-  you will use what you created here in the next lab where you will install a front-end Web application that will interact with the marbles chaincode that you have installed in this lab.
+Stay logged in to your two terminal sessions and leave your Hyperledger Fabric network and all the chaincode Docker containers up and running-  you will use what you created here in the next lab where you will install a front-end application offering a browser-based UI from which you will interact with the marbles chaincode that you have installed in this lab.